grantila/core-types/README.md

 ## simplify

-The function `simplify` can take a type, or an array of types, and returns simplified versions.
+The function `simplify` can take a type, or an array of types, and returns simplified type definitions.

 Examples of simpifications performed:
  * An empty `and` or `or` will often be removed.